LaylaD4/LaylahDePaull_T2A2/README.md

 ## 1. HTTP Verb

 - **GET**: This method is used to retrieve a list of all recipes that contain the word "Keto" in their description.
-User's do not need to be logged in or authenticated to browse the meal planner databases for Keto recipes.
+User's do not need to be logged in or authenticated to browse the meal planner database for Keto recipes.

 ### 2. Path or Route